mrmod/data-putter/README.md

 go run main.go router
 ```

-Files will be rooted in the path you are in and list on `tcp/5001` for TCP byte-streams which look like `WriteTicket`s.
+Files will be rooted in the path, writing to `./data`, you are in and list on `tcp/5001` for TCP byte-streams which look like `WriteTicket`s.

 ## Running : Putter Node